theAdhocracy/eunoia/src/content/blog/01-snow-woes-and-waiting.md

 author: "Murray"
 tags:
   ["airport", "boredom", "delay", "flights", "JFK", "Jo & Sean", "St. Maarten"]
+description: "After a day of queueing and a seven hour flight we're now happily settled in JFK for the next leg: 16hours of boredom.
+The Caribbean can't come too soon!"
 ---

 We couldn’t have asked for a more testing introduction to the world of travel.
 I’m writing this at 8pm<sup>1</sup> on the 3rd of February.
 We should be happily relaxing in the Caribbean by now, having spent time settling in and having a nice first meal.
 Unfortunately we are actually sitting in JFK airport, Terminal 5.
 We have been doing so now for seven hours and plan on remaining here for another fourteen before we’re actually in the air again.
 It isn’t exactly the most convenient of scenarios to be in, especially when you factor in the additional hours of travel, flying and queuing that was done yesterday but at least we can take consolation in that it appears we will be boarding a plane to St. Maarten tomorrow morning and so eventually reach our destination.
 Plus we won’t be seeing snow again for quite some time!